From February 7th to February 11th, with specialized lectures

-Learn how to make and characterize MXene at their birth place from Professor Yury Gogotsi and his team
+Learn how to make and characterize MXene from Professor Yury Gogotsi and his team at their birthplace.

 Note: Recordings of our lectures will not be shared